omniscientcaribou/CSCE-3444-Team-3/README.md

 Our database/API uses Django (Python).
 All of our web services are hosted on the Heroku platform and are accessible from anywhere on any device that has access to the internet.

-Please use the following Test Cases when grading our project: https://docs.google.com/spreadsheets/d/1Nk-5owrSoLhzDF357b840uTbTVE53eLNmh2kcC_uaoE/edit#gid=1879101890
+Please use the following renegotiated (with Sarah) Test Cases when grading our project: https://docs.google.com/spreadsheets/d/1Nk-5owrSoLhzDF357b840uTbTVE53eLNmh2kcC_uaoE/edit#gid=1879101890 as a team we went through each test case and tested each test case.
+At the bottom of the document here, we included a number of test cases passed, failed, and percentage that passed.

 Github link